East Oakland, Oakland, California: History

-East Oakland Culture-Early 1900s
+Early 1900s

 By 1910, Oakland had the largest African American population in the East Bay because it tripled in the previous decade as a result of fires and earthquakes in the surrounding areas.
 Despite the new influx of African Americans, the East Oakland hills were known as “the Bible Belt” because of the white, Protestant community that occupied those houses.
 This area supported the Ku Klux Klan which shows that even in the East Bay there was racial tension and segregation.
 In the 1920s, East Oakland was restricted from ethnic minorities unless they worked as servants for whites.
 Those who did not work as servants were hit by the Great Depression in the late 1920s and early 1930s which caused employment to drop by 41 percent in three years.

-Surrounding Roads
+Surrounding roads

 In the 19th century, the Oakland-San Leandro Road was a county road connecting Oakland with San Leandro.
 Along this road, small settlements developed such as Melrose, Elmhurst and Fitchburg.
 All these were annexed by the city of Oakland after the 1906 San Francisco earthquake.
 After annexation, the Oakland-San Leandro Road was renamed East 14th Street which lasted for most of the 20th century, until it was renamed International Blvd.
 Both Foothill Boulevard and MacArthur Boulevard, which run through the heart of East Oakland, were a part of the Lincoln Highway, the first transcontinental highway, from 1913 until 1927.